 The nearest airport is Bristol International, which is a 45-minute drive from the hotel.
 London Heathrow is an hour and a half away and Gatwick is three hours.

 Trains from London Paddington head directly to Bath Spa and take an hour and 20 minutes.
 From the station, the distance is under a mile and transfers to and from the hotel can be arranged for £5 to £10.

 The nearest motorway is the M4, which will deliver you all the way from London.
-There's a garage at the back of the hotel and valet parking is included in the rate.
+There's a garage at the back of the hotel and valet parking is included in the rate (subject to availability).
 Alternatively, street permits are also available.